lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 ### Isolation

 * `StakingVault` contract is **upgradeably pinned**;
-  `VaultHub` enforces deterministic code‑hash per vault type.
+  `VaultHub` enforces deterministic allowlisted proxy factory deployments per vault type.
-* A logic flaw in a vault can only evaporate that vault’s TV; the `VaultHub` guard prevents it from ever minting beyond its last reported `TV – RR·TV`.
+* A logic flaw in a vault can only evaporate that vault’s TV; the `VaultHub` guard prevents it from ever minting beyond its last reported `TV – RR × TV`.

 ### stETH redemptions risk

 The Lido Core pool must maintain reasonable amount of `internalShares` and `internalEther` to preserve redeemability of the stETH token (backed both by internal and external ether supply).

 To mitigate these risks, minting security limits should be enforced together with properly aligned incentives between internal and external supply sides.

-Under severe Lido Core pool depleting conditions, the protocol may require redemption requests to be handled using staking vaults, attributing the `redemptions` counter nominated in ether accordingly.
-That would require from vault either voluntary burning `stETH` from its balance, decreasing simultaneously `liability` and `redemptions`, or rebalancing the `redemptions` amount, satisfying the assigned obligation.
+Under severe Lido Core pool depleting conditions, the protocol may require redemption requests to be handled using staking vaults, attributing the `redemptions` counter nominated in stETH shares accordingly.
+That would require from vault either voluntary burning `stETH` shares from its balance, decreasing simultaneously `liability` and `redemptions`, or rebalancing the  `redemptions` shares amount, satisfying the assigned obligation.

 ### Implementation risk